flokno/tools.tdep/README.md

 ## Disclaimer

-This package is _highly_ experimental.
+This package is _highly_ experimental and can rely on unpublished TDEP features that are not found in the main repository.
 Please reach out if you seriously want to use it.

 ## Installation